Secret Files 2: Puritas Cordis

-Secret Files 2: Puritas Cordis (German: Geheimakte 2: Puritas Cordis) is a graphic adventure video game developed by Fusionsphere Systems and Animation Arts and published by Deep Silver for Microsoft Windows, Wii, Nintendo DS, iOS, Android and Nintendo Switch.
+Secret Files 2: Puritas Cordis (German: Geheimakte 2: Puritas Cordis) is a graphic adventure video game developed by Fusionsphere Systems and Animation Arts and published by Deep Silver for Windows, Wii, Nintendo DS, iOS, Android and Nintendo Switch.
 It was unveiled at the 2007 Leipzig Games Convention.
-A sequel, Secret Files 3, was released in 2012 to close out the main Secret Files trilogy.
+A sequel, Secret Files 3, was released in 2012.

 Gameplay

-Puritas Cordis utilizes the same point-and-click adventure gameplay as its predecessor, Secret Files: Tunguska.
-However, plot developments lead to the inclusion of a third playable character in addition to Nina and Max from the first game.
+Puritas Cordis utilizes the same point-and-click adventure gameplay as its predecessor, Secret Files: Tunguska, but the plot developments lead to the inclusion of a third playable character in addition to Nina and Max from the first game.

 The game occasionally breaks the fourth wall, similar to its predecessor.
 For example, when Nina is asked to pick up a gun she says that minigames have been forbidden by the lead designer.

 Premise

 After Nina Kalenkov resolves the Tunguska event in the events of the first game, she ends up splitting up with her lover Max Gruber.
 Nina embarks on a cruise to Portugal and Max travels to Indonesia, but their separation does not last long.
 There has been an escalation of natural disasters around the world, and Nina's father Vladimir Kalenkov has been called upon to find out what is causing them.
 A vicar, fleeing into his church, is killed over documents prophesying the apocalypse, but not before he manages to get the documents into the hands of Bishop Parrey, a third playable character who is tasked with keeping the documents out of the wrong hands.